lino-framework/lino/docs/dev/actors.rst

     Note that active fields are active only in a :term:`detail window`, not in an :term:`insert window`.
 That's because there they would lead to the unexpected behaviour of closing the window.

+  .. attribute:: start_at_bottom

+    Set this to `True` if you want your table to *start at the bottom*.
+    Unlike reverse ordering, the rows remain in their natural order, but when we open a grid on this table, we want it to start on the last page.

+    First use case are :class:`ml.sales.InvoicesByJournal`
+    and
+    :class:`ml.ledger.InvoicesByJournal`.

+    New since :doc:`/tickets/143`.

   .. attribute:: slave_grid_format